tokenchain/moodyeth/README.md

 ```

-###Working with forge
+### Working with forge

-Now try to compile your solidity files you can execute it with
+Now try to compile your solidity files you can execute it with the follow example

 ```bash
 #!/usr/bin/env bash